MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/Docs/CICD/JUnitTestReports/README.md

 ## [JUnit test reports](https://docs.gitlab.com/ee/ci/junit_test_reports.html)

 If the test fails the user gets notified and has to check the output logs.
-JUnit test reports display the report on the merge request.
+JUnit test reports are displayed on the merge request.

 ### How it works